American Action Network

-The American Action Network (AAN) is a nonprofit, conservative issue advocacy group based in Washington, D.C., aligned to the Republican Party.
+The American Action Network (AAN) is a nonprofit, conservative issue advocacy group based in Washington, D.C., aligned with the Republican Party.
 It was established in 2010 by Fred Malek and Norm Coleman as a 501(c)(4) organization.

 The AAN's sister organization, the American Action Forum, is a 501(c)(3) non-profit organization focusing on policy research.
 The American Action Forum is run by former Congressional Budget Office director Doug Holtz-Eakin.
 AAN officials also run the Congressional Leadership Fund, a super PAC (independent expenditure PAC) focused on electing a House Republican majority.

 History and organization

 The American Action Network is an advocacy group, incorporated on July 23, 2009, and founded by Fred Malek, founder of Thayer Capital and former Republican National Committee deputy chairman.
 The organization says that it was founded to promote and support center right issues, conceived in part to counterbalance the liberal Center for American Progress.
 The organization calls itself an "action tank" or a "think-and-do-tank" and is classified as a 501(c)(4).

 Former Minnesota senator Norm Coleman was hired in 2010 as its chief executive officer.
 He now serves as chairman of the board of directors and also serves on the board of directors of the American Action Forum, a sister organization.
 In 2011, Brian Walsh, a former political director at the National Republican Congressional Committee, was hired as the group's president, replacing Rob Collins, the former chief of staff to Eric Cantor.
 Walsh would serve as President of American Action Network until January 2015.
 The organization's board members include Fred Malek, Vin Weber, Mel Martinez and Thomas M. Reynolds.
 In January 2015, then Republican National Committee Chief of Staff Mike Shields stepped down in his role with the Republican National Committee to become President of American Action Network.
 In December 2016, Corwin Albert "Corry" Bliss was announced as the new executive director of American Action Network.